 The Counting of the Omer

-In Deuteronomy, the Israelites are told to “count the seven weeks from the time the sickle is first put to the standing grain” (Deut 16:9 ESV).
+In Deuteronomy, the Israelites are told to “count the seven weeks from the time the sickle is first put to the standing grain” (Deuteronomy 16:9 ESV).
 Pentecost came exactly 7 weeks after the first harvest of barley.
 Hebrew4Christians states “The 49 day countdown to the holiday is called the “Sefirat Omer” – Counting of the Omer.
 Every day of the countdown a special blessing was recited naming exactly how many more days were left before the climactic 50th day – a Jubilee of days!”

 Since the Feast of Firstfruits can vary by several days on the Hebrew calendar, Pentecost can also vary by several days.
 Firstfruits is determined by “the day after the Sabbath following Passover”.
 Seven full weeks later is Pentecost.
 Thus, the day of Pentecost is not easily determined until after Firstfruits has been established for that year.
 As we will see below, there is some variation in how the word “Sabbath” is applied in these day counts.